lokesh-02/lokesh-site/readme.md

 My portifolio website will include all my technical learnings till now and details of my educational qualifications and much more.

 I will also include the projects that i will be doing in coming days on my portifolio website.

+Will you update this README file once i start the project.